 If one of the in-between poses of the character is deemed important, mark it.
 Now, when you alter this pose, ballistic ghosts will be recalculated so the character would go through the newly altered pose

-Note: You can marke several poses as well, but the more poses you mark the harder it is for the program to take them all into account.
+Note: You can mark several poses, but the more poses you mark the harder it is for the program to take them all into account.
 Marking more than four poses is not advised.

 Snap to ballistic ghosts (2)